Skip to content

 Section titled “Can we schedule discounts to start and end automatically?”

 Yes.
-Each discount can have a start date, end date, or both.
+Each discount can have a start date, end date, or both, configured in the wizard’s When does it apply? section.
 See Scheduling.

 Can we target discounts to specific products, categories, or customers?